 Regardless of what the groundhog says, spring is right around the corner and it’s time to think about spring weed control.
-With the warm winter, we’ve had, it’s time to apply pre-emergent for your yard.
+With the mild winter, we’ve had, it’s time to apply pre-emergent for your yard.
 You have about a six-week window to apply pre-emergents, from the first of February to the middle of March.
 There are three factors that will determine when a seed will germinate: soil temperature, moisture, and sunlight.
 The pre-emergent must be applied and active BEFORE that magic moment of germination occurs.

 At J&N, we’ve got several products we recommend for weed control: